The Best Small-Cap Stocks to Buy Now

 In other words, lower scores are better than higher scores.

-We further limited ourselves to stocks with at least 10 Strong Buy recommendations (in order to ensure adequate analyst coverage and sample size).
-Lastly, we dug into research, fundamental factors, valuation, analysts' estimates and other data on the top names.
+We further limited ourselves to stocks with at least 12 Strong Buy recommendations to ensure adequate analyst coverage and sample size.
+Lastly, we dug into research, fundamental factors, valuation, analysts' estimates and other data to find the best stocks to buy.

-In other cases, some of these names – a couple of industrials stocks and a REIT – might just surprise you.
+In other cases, some of these names – a gaming stock and real estate investment trust (REIT), for instance – might just surprise you.

 And with that, have a look at the table below to see Wall Street's best small-cap stocks to buy now.